 Important in the religious practices in India.
 In the Greek traditions, Basil Sweet is associated with St. Basil.

-Active on cephalic areas, will sharpen perception and be active in the area of the 6th chakra.
+Active on cephalic areas, Basil Sweet will sharpen perception and be active in the area of the 6th chakra.

-Calming, mood uplifting, promotes restful sleep, sharpens senses, reduces stress, useful in meditation.
-Encourages happiness and peace and stimulates the conscious mind.Physical Description
+This oil is calming, mood uplifting, promotes restful sleep, sharpens senses, reduces stress, and is useful in meditation.
+Basil encourages happiness and peace and stimulates the conscious mind.Physical Description

 A light, fresh, sweet-spicy scent with balsamic undertones.Aromatic Description